duyanhle-glitch/sample/README.md

 #### Key Observations:
 - **Highest Profit**: Electronics has the highest average profit, followed by Furniture and then Clothing.

 #### Managerial Recommendations:
-This information is important for managers to understand the profitability of different product categories.
-They can use this data to make decisions such as:
--**Prioritize product categories**: Focus on promoting and expanding product categories with higher profit margins, such as Electronics.
+- **Prioritize product categories**: Focus on promoting and expanding product categories with higher profit margins, such as Electronics.
--**Review underperforming categories**: Investigate the reasons for lower profit margins in Clothing and consider strategies to improve profitability.
+- **Review underperforming categories**: Investigate the reasons for lower profit margins in Clothing and consider strategies to improve profitability.
--**Identify opportunities**: Look for potential opportunities to increase profit margins in all categories, such as optimizing pricing or cost structures.
+- **Identify opportunities**: Look for potential opportunities to increase profit margins in all categories, such as optimizing pricing or cost structures.

 ![tải xuống (14)](https://github.com/user-attachments/assets/e816bc2a-f693-430f-8231-90928a713164)